Amy Weber: Acting career

-Weber has played roles in numerous television series including CSI: Las Vegas, Son of the Beach, Andy Richter Controls the Universe, Saved by the Bell, Melrose Place, Pacific Blue, The Young and the Restless, Jenny, USA High and City Guys.
-She also appeared in country musician Toby Keith's video for his song "Whiskey Girl" as the Whiskey Girl, and, on December 31, 2004, she was featured in a sketch on the New Year's Eve live episode of The Tonight Show with Jay Leno.
-Weber teamed up with Tom Green who traveled all over New York City looking for someone to kiss him at midnight, which Weber eventually go to do.
+Weber's acting career began in 1992, with her first role being in an episode of Saved by the Bell.
+She played numerous roles in different television series including; Andy Richter Controls the Universe, City Guys, CSI: Las Vegas, Jenny, Melrose Place, Pacific Blue, Son of the Beach, The Young and the Restless, USA High and others.
+She played a lead role in the Howard Stern show, Son of the Beach.
+On December 31, 2004, she was featured in a sketch on the New Year's Eve live episode of The Tonight Show with Jay Leno, where Weber teamed up with Tom Green travelling all over New York City looking for someone to kiss him at midnight, which she got to do.